Greg Abbott: February 2021 North American ice storm

 During the February 13–17, 2021 North American winter storm, power-plant failures across Texas left four million households in Texas without power.
 Abbott called for investigation and reform of the Electric Reliability Council of Texas (ERCOT), the electric grid operator for most of Texas.

 On February 16, on Hannity, Abbott said, "This shows how the Green New Deal would be a deadly deal for the United States of America ...
 Our wind and our solar got shut down, and they were collectively more than 10 percent of our power grid, and that thrust Texas into a situation where it was lacking power on a statewide basis...
 It just shows that fossil fuel is necessary."
-The Texas energy department of the state of Texas immediately clarified that "most of Texas's energy losses came from failures to winterize the power-generating systems, including fossil fuel pipelines."
+The Texas energy department clarified that a failure to winterize the state's power grid caused most of the losses.
 Most power plants in Texas are gas-fired, with wind generators providing about 10% during the winter.

 By February 18, Abbott had ordered Texas natural gas to sell exclusively to power generators in Texas, which had an immediate and direct impact on Mexico, where gas-fired plants generate two-thirds of all energy.
 In June 2021, Abbott signed a bill requiring power companies to be more prepared for extreme weather events.

+College diversity, equity, and inclusion

+In the summer of 2023, Abbott signed into law Senate Bill 17, which prohibits Diversity, Equity, and Inclusion (DEI) offices at Texas's public colleges and universities.

+The bill, passed largely along party lines, garnered both support and criticism, with proponents arguing it would save taxpayer funds and promote a merit-based approach to education and critics expressing concern about discrimination and hindrance to diversity efforts.

+As a result of Senate Bill 17 and similar legislation, universities have been compelled to reevaluate their diversity, equity, and inclusion initiatives, often leading to significant restructuring and reallocation of resources.
+At the University of Texas-Austin, Senate Bill 17's implementation led to the layoff of approximately 60 employees and the closure of the Division of Campus and Community Engagement, which was formerly the Division of Diversity and Community Engagement.

+Labor unions

+In 2024, Abbott joined five other Republican governors (Kay Ivey, Brian Kemp, Tate Reeves, Henry McMaster, and Bill Lee) in a statement opposing the United Auto Workers unionization campaign.

+Interstate relations

+Abbott tweeted, "I fully authorized the President to call up 400 members of the Texas National Guard" to support the 2025 deployment of federal forces in the United States.

+Terrorism

+In 2025, Abbott designated the Council on American–Islamic Relations as a "foreign terrorist organizations and transnational criminal organizations".

 Personal life

-Abbott, a Catholic, is married to Cecilia Phalen Abbott, the granddaughter of Mexican immigrants.
+Abbott is Catholic, and is married to Cecilia Phalen Abbott, the granddaughter of Mexican immigrants.
 They were married in San Antonio in 1981.
 His election as governor of Texas made her the first Latina to be First Lady of Texas since Texas joined the union.
 They have one adopted daughter, Audrey.
 Cecilia is a former schoolteacher and principal.